Phil Collins: 1970–1980: Genesis, later role as lead singer, and Brand X

-From 1970 to 1975, Collins played drums, percussion, and largely sang backing vocals on Genesis albums and concerts.
+During this period Collins participated in the songwriting jams which produced much of Genesis's material, but did little independent songwriting compared to the other four members.
+Collins's more notable songwriting contributions during 1970-75 include composing the staccato rhythm which acts as the main theme of the live favourite "Watcher of the Skies".
 His first album as a member, Nursery Cryme, features the acoustic song "For Absent Friends" that has Collins singing lead vocal.
-He sang "More Fool Me" on their 1973 album Selling England by the Pound.
-In 1974, during the recording of The Lamb Lies Down on Broadway, Collins played drums on Brian Eno's second album Taking Tiger Mountain (By Strategy) after Eno had contributed electronic effects to two songs on the album.
+He sang "More Fool Me" on their 1973 album Selling England by the Pound and on the subsequent tour, marking the first time he assumed the role of Genesis lead vocalist in a live setting.
+In 1974, Collins played drums on Brian Eno's second album Taking Tiger Mountain (By Strategy) after Eno had contributed electronic effects to two songs on The Lamb Lies Down on Broadway.

 In August 1975, Gabriel's departure from the band was publicly announced.
 Genesis advertised for a replacement in Melody Maker and received around 400 replies.
 After a lengthy auditioning process, during which he sang backup vocals for applicants, Collins became the band's lead vocalist during the recording of their album A Trick of the Tail.
-The album was a commercial and critical success, reaching number 3 in the UK charts and 31 in the US.
+The album was a commercial and critical success, reaching number three in the UK Albums Chart and 31 in the US.
 Rolling Stone wrote that Genesis "has managed to turn the possible catastrophe of Gabriel's departure into their first broad-based American success."
-For the tour, Collins accepted former Yes and King Crimson drummer Bill Bruford to play drums while Collins sang.
-Wind & Wuthering was the last Genesis album recorded with Hackett before he left the group.
-In 1976, Collins brought in American drummer Chester Thompson, formerly of Frank Zappa and Weather Report who became a mainstay of Genesis' and Collins' backing bands until 2010.
+For the tour, former Yes and King Crimson drummer Bill Bruford played drums on sections where Collins sang.
+In 1976, Collins brought in American drummer Chester Thompson, formerly of Frank Zappa and Weather Report, who became a mainstay of Genesis's and Collins's backing bands until 2010.
 When Collins, Banks, and Rutherford decided to continue Genesis as a trio in 1977, they recorded ...And Then There Were Three....
-This marked a shift from their progressive rock roots to a more radio-friendly, pop rock sound, and included the band's first UK Top 10 and US Top 40 single, "Follow You Follow Me".
+This included the band's first UK Top 10 and US Top 40 single, "Follow You Follow Me".
 The level of commercial success that Genesis had reached by this time allowed Collins and his wife to move into Old Croft, a home in Shalford, Surrey, in the spring of 1978.